 If you are already a CGC Authorized Dealer, it may be easier than you think!
 Contact CGC Customer Service

 How do I get my book signed if I am not going to a convention?

-NGC UK can arrange for an authorized facilitator to acquire signatures on behalf of customers.
+CGC can arrange for an authorized facilitator to acquire signatures on behalf of customers.